 It is likely that councils will happily listen to any comments/requests you may have, and some may offer a choice of features.

-In most circumstances it is unlikely that you will be able to choose the variety of tree, this is because the selection of tree has to be made based on the circumstances of the location it is being planted.
-Factors include, what type of trees are already in your road, whether you are in a subsidence risk area, the width of the road and proximity of houses, along with consideration of the existing mix of tree species in your borough.
+In most circumstances, it is unlikely that you will be able to choose the variety of tree.
+This is because the selection of tree has to be made based on the circumstances of the location it is being planted.
+Factors include; what type of trees are already in your road, the width of the road and proximity of houses, along with consideration of the existing mix of tree species in your borough.

 Trees for Streets run street tree sponsorship schemes on behalf of local councils.
 It is up to your local council to determine the detail of their local scheme, including whether to offer residents the choice of tree.

 In some cases, if your council runs a dedicated memorial tree planting programme, then they may have a process in place to arrange for a plaque.
-These memorial programmes tend to be restricted to more high-profile locations, such as parks, and towns squares, and often the locations will have been pre-selected by the council.
+These memorial programmes tend to be restricted to more high-profile locations, such as parks and town squares, and often the locations will have been pre-selected by the council.

 It’s your local council that legally owns the tree.

-Watering your tree is a great opportunity to bump into your neighbours, and makes a powerful statement that yours is a neighbourhood where people care.
+Watering your tree is a great opportunity to bump into your neighbours and make a powerful statement that yours is a neighbourhood where people care.
 You may even wish to recruit some neighbours to help you.

 Some councils may also provide their own watering to complement your watering effort.

-This scheme promotes the planting of trees in streets, and in amenity locations, like council housing estates.
+This scheme promotes the planting of trees in neighbourhoods, high streets, outside schools and in urban parks.

-We expect most councils will let you make the selection of a viable street location for the tree you are sponsoring.
-This could be outside your house, in your street, or on your kids walk to school route.
+Most councils will let you make the selection of a viable street location for the tree you are sponsoring.

 Some councils will offer a comprehensive list of pre-vetted locations to choose from.
-All this information will be provided on this website for each council’s own scheme, (which will be available from Easter 2021).
+All this information will be provided on this website for each council’s own scheme.

-Life is never as straight forward as you’d like it to be.
-Some locations are suitable to plant a street tree, some are simply not.
+Many locations our sponsors choose are suitable for a tree, but occasionally a chosen location isn’t optimal for new planting.
 What would prevent the council from planting a tree in a location could be:

 Please note, Trees for Streets promotes schemes on behalf of individual councils.
 Each council will run their scheme slightly differently.